mk322/in-context-learning-factors/README.md

 In this part, we shuffled the label for each sample in the demonstrations based on the random seed to generate data for "random label" test.
 The gold label, and no demo data can be obtained from the original data.
 For the experiments of this part, we fixed the input text, but replace the label of each demonstration with a random label in the original label space.

 ##### Distribution of the input text
 In this part, we randomly replaced the input text with one of the lines from *the Constitution of India*.
 Since there is no ground-truth in this experiment, the label here is essentially the random label.
-For the experiments of this prat, we are not varying the label (not meaningful) and change the input context of each demonstration.
+For the experiments of this part, we are not varying the label (not meaningful) and change the input context of each demonstration.

 ##### Label space
 In this part, we replaced the label space with either the proxy the label, in which the input-label mapping stay the same, but we replace the label set with another set that has different surface form.
 For the random English words experiments, we used some random Pokemon names to replace each label in the demonstration.
 For the experiments of this part, we fixed the input context and replace the label of each demonstration with a different English word that is not in the original label space.